Gotthold Ephraim Lessing: Life

 In 1765, Lessing returned to Berlin, leaving in 1767 to work for three years at the Hamburg National Theatre.
 Actor-manager Konrad Ackermann began construction of Germany's first permanent national theatre in Hamburg, established by Johann Friedrich Löwen.
 The owners of the new Hamburg National Theatre hired Lessing as the theatre's critic of plays and acting, an activity later known as dramaturgy (based on his own words), making Lessing the very first dramaturge.
 The theatre's main backer was Abel Seyler, a former currency speculator who since became known as "the leading patron of German theatre."
 There he met Eva König, his future wife.
 His work in Hamburg formed the basis of his pioneering work on drama, titled Hamburgische Dramaturgie.
 Unfortunately, because of financial losses due to pirated editions of the Hamburgische Dramaturgie, the Hamburg Theatre closed just three years later.

 In 1770, Lessing became librarian at the ducal library, now the Herzog August Library (Herzog-August-Bibliothek, Bibliotheca Augusta), in Wolfenbüttel under the commission of the Duke of Brunswick.
 His tenure there was energetic, if interrupted by many journeys.
 In 1775, for example, he accompanied Prince Leopold to Italy.
 Follower of Spinoza's philosophy, on 14 October 1771, Lessing was initiated into Freemasonry in the lodge "Zu den drei Goldenen Rosen" in Hamburg.

 In 1773, he discovered Archimedes' cattle problem in a Greek manuscript containing a poem of 44 lines, in the Herzog August Library in Wolfenbüttel.
 This problem would remain unsolved until 1880.
 In 1776, he married Eva König, who was then a widow, in Jork (near Hamburg).
 She died in 1778 after giving birth to a short-lived son.
 On 15 February 1781, Lessing, aged 52, died during a visit to the wine dealer Angott in Brunswick.

 Lessing was also famous for his friendship with Jewish-German philosopher Moses Mendelssohn.
-A recent biography of Mendelssohn's grandson, Felix, describes their friendship as one of the most "illuminating metaphors [for] the clarion call of the Enlightenment for religious tolerance".
+A 2003 biography of Mendelssohn's grandson, Felix, describes their friendship as one of the most "illuminating metaphors [for] the clarion call of the Enlightenment for religious tolerance".
 It was this relationship that sparked his interest in popular religious debates of the time.
 He began publishing heated pamphlets on his beliefs which were eventually banned.
 It was this banishment that inspired him to return to theatre to portray his views and to write Nathan the Wise.